Surfskills/my-linkedin-resources-courses-taken/Networking-Basics/README.md

 Protocols
 ![protocols](https://user-images.githubusercontent.com/99356176/212560311-55792005-e8b3-4edb-b38e-b8bf7ec0b9e2.PNG)

- HTTP - Hypertext Transfer Protocol is the protocol used when communicating with traditional web servers.
+ - HTTP - Hypertext Transfer Protocol is the protocol used when communicating with traditional web servers.
 It uses TCP port 80.

- HTTP or Hypertext Transfer Protocol Secure is a secure connection with a web server, protects data from eavesdroppers.
+ - HTTP or Hypertext Transfer Protocol Secure is a secure connection with a web server, protects data from eavesdroppers.
 It uses TCP port 443

- Both HTTP/HTTPs uses a series of verbs, like POST or GET to send and retrieve information to and from a web server.
+ - Both HTTP/HTTPs uses a series of verbs, like POST or GET to send and retrieve information to and from a web server.

     DNS (Domain Name System)
- DNS stands for Domain Name System and communicates with the server that uses either TCP or UDP port 53.
+ - DNS stands for Domain Name System and communicates with the server that uses either TCP or UDP port 53.
  Routers forward traffic based on IP address information, not names.

     DHCP (Dynamic Host Configuration Protocol)
 Dynamic Host Configuration Protocol.
 This is a super useful protocol which gives us a way to automatically assign IP addresses to our network devices without having to visit each device and do a manual configuration and uses UDP port 67.

 The communication process ( D-O-R-A )

-PC A wants an IP version 4 address, but PC A doesn't know the IP address of the DHCP server that's going to give it that information.
+ - PC A wants an IP version 4 address, but PC A doesn't know the IP address of the DHCP server that's going to give it that information.

-PC A sends a Discover broadcast asking if there is a DHCP server somewhere out there on the network.
+ - MPC A sends a Discover broadcast asking if there is a DHCP server somewhere out there on the network.
-DHCP server receives that discover broadcast, it responds to PC A with an Offer message telling PC A the IP address of the DHCP server.
+- DHCP server receives that discover broadcast, it responds to PC A with an Offer message telling PC A the IP address of the DHCP server.

-PC A,send out a Request message asking the DHCP server for IPv4 address information.
+- PC A,send out a Request message asking the DHCP server for IPv4 address information.

-DHCP server acknowledges the request message with an  Acknowledgement message, it provides PC A with its IP address, subnet mask, default gateway, maybe other parameters such as the address of a DNS server.
+- DHCP server acknowledges the request message with an  Acknowledgement message, it provides PC A with its IP address, subnet mask, default gateway, maybe other parameters such as the address of a DNS server.

 N/B: Where routers are envolved, the router is configured to forward discover broadcasts to the DHCP server.

 DHCP Servers for IPV6 Version to be updated on state ansd stateless DHCP v6 servers.

     NAT(Network Address Translation)
-NAT allows us to have one set of IP addresses inside of our network and have those IP addresses translated into one or more IP addresses that can be routed on the public internet.
+- NAT allows us to have one set of IP addresses inside of our network and have those IP addresses translated into one or more IP addresses that can be routed on the public internet.

-In IPv4, there are some specific ranges of IP addresses that are designated for private use and cannot use them on the public internet.
+- In IPv4, there are some specific ranges of IP addresses that are designated for private use and cannot use them on the public internet.
 IP addresses on the inside of our networks have to be translated into one or more publicly ratable IP addresses.

-Publicly ratable addresses range between 192.0.2.101 and 192.0.2.199.
+N/B; Publicly ratable addresses range between 192.0.2.101 and 192.0.2.199.

-Routers are configured for NAT and they take the client ones private IP address of 10.1.1.1, and get it translated to the publicly ratable IP address from that pool.
+- Routers are configured for NAT and they take the client ones private IP address of 10.1.1.1, and get it translated to the publicly ratable IP address from that pool.

-inside a local address refers to the IP address of a device inside our network while inside globally address refers to the to device on the outside of our network.
+- inside a local address refers to the IP address of a device inside our network while inside globally address refers to the to device on the outside of our network.

-Dynamic NAT is dynamically translating multiple inside local addresses into multiple inside global addresses.
+- Dynamic NAT is dynamically translating multiple inside local addresses into multiple inside global addresses.

     NTP (Network Time Provider)